kailash-manasarovar/statement/docs/timeline/2024/february.md

 ## Policia Nacional

-- Having been threatened with real violence, I (reluctantly I must say) go to report the gang stalking and everything to the police in Dénia the next morning.
+- Having been threatened with real violence, I (reluctantly I must say) go to report the gang stalking and everything that's been happening to me that I'm aware of at that time to the police in Dénia the next morning.
 - I take all my documentation in Spanish detailing the story so far, including all my communication with the Generalitat.
 - The policeman who deals with me reads the two letters I wrote to Concha the June before, tells me there is no crime, and that I should go home.
 - I have a stack of documentation I would like them to read, but they are not at all interested.